 The paid parking system is scheduled to go into effect May 15 but in future years will be active from May 1 through Oct.
 31, according to Lt.
 David Kerns of the Bar Harbor Police Department.
-The rules will be in effect each day in the summer from 9 a.m. to 8 p.m., except for Sunday mornings and July 4.
+Paid parking requirements will be in effect each day in the summer from 9 a.m. to 8 p.m.
+Parking permits will be required on downtown side streets every day from 9 a.m. to 6 p.m., except for Sunday mornings and July 4.

 Depending where someone may park in the downtown village, rates will range from $1.50 to $2 per hour, and time limits will range from a couple of hours to all day.
 The hourly rates are generally more expensive — and the time limits shorter — the closer someone parks to the downtown waterfront.

 The meters and kiosks have yet to arrive in town, however, and the online systems for buying permits or for paying for hourly parking are not yet available, Kerns said.
 Because it likely will take people time to adjust to the new system, the town does not intend to take a strict stance right off the bat, he added.